Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 Scheduling

-- You can call your doctor’s office to schedule an appointment.
+• You can call your doctor’s office to schedule an appointment.
 You can usually find the number on the office’s website.
 Some offices offer online forms to request an appointment, too.
-If looking for a new provider, let the office staff know you would like to sit down and discuss your expectations.
+If looking for a new provider, let the office staff know you would like to sit down to discuss your expectations.

-- You can also book in-person and virtual appointments through your patient portal and the UPMC providers directory.
-Simply select “request an appointment” and follow the prompts.
+• You can also book in-person and video visit appointments through your patient portal or the UPMC Provider Directory.
 You will receive a confirmation message with information about your appointment.

 Preparing for the visit

-- Write down a list of questions and concerns you have for your doctor.
-This should include new physical or mental health symptoms you hope to address.
+• Write down a list of questions and concerns you have for your doctor.
+The list should include new physical or mental health symptoms you hope to address.
 Some people keep a “symptoms diary.”
 You should even note sometimes-overlooked symptoms like changes in appetite.

-- Make note of any big changes in your life that you feel may affect your physical or emotional health, such as a big move or a job promotion.
+• Make note of any big changes in your life that you feel may affect your physical or emotional health, such as a big move or job loss.

-- Route your commute to know exactly where you’re heading and how long it will take.
+• Prepare the route for your drive so you know exactly where you’re heading and how long it will take.

 Day of the visit